cloudera/kafka-examples/README.md

 Minimal example of a Kafka producer and consumer.

+### SimpleFlafka

+Simple example using Flume and Kafka consumer groups.

 ## Getting Started

 In general, you will need the latest version of Java and Maven appropriate